DonutEspresso/big-json/README.md

 __Returns__: {Stream} a JSON.stringify stream

-### parse(opts, callback)
+### parse(opts, [callback])
-An async JSON.parse using the same underlying stream implementation, but with a callback interface.
+An async JSON.parse using the same underlying stream implementation.
+If a callback is not passed, a promise is returned.

 * `opts` {Object} an options object
 * `opts.body` {String} the string to be parsed